altengineer/littlebird/README.md

 # Littlebird 🐦

 A local macOS voice dictation tool — hold a key, speak, and your words are typed wherever your cursor is.
-Open-source alternative to [Wispr Flow](https://wisprflow.ai).

 ## How it works